google-dorks-mini

 * Backup copies

 Backup copies may be found with the filetype: keyword.
 Usually backup copies are stored using the following file extensions: bak, tar.gz, sql.
 For instance: site:. * example.com filetype:sql.
-Backup copies often contain logins and passwords of the admin interfaces, as well as user data and source code of your website.
+Backup copies often contain logins and passwords of the admin interfaces, as well as user data and source code of your website, which are valuable secrets.

 * Errors of the web application